-We’ve been encouraged by recent scientific progress in prosthetics, neural interfaces, gene therapy, stem cells, and other breakthroughs in medicine.
-These are showing great promise and success in improving the lives of patients with incapacitating and chronic diseases, disorders, and disabilities.
-While funding for these efforts provided by governments and private foundations are focused on solving diseases and disorders, we think the technology has revolutionary applications beyond healing and restoration.
+We have been inspired by recent scientific progress in prosthetics, neural interfaces, gene therapy, stem cells, surgical methods, and other medicinal breakthroughs.
+These developments show great promise and success in improving the lives of patients with incapacitating and chronic diseases, disorders, and disabilities.
+While funding for these efforts provided by governments and private foundations are focused on solving diseases and disorders, we believe this technology has revolutionary applications even beyond healing and restoration.

 Together, we can make the phrase “be what you want to be” a reality.